MDU-PHL/LisSero/paper.md.md

 `LisSero` is a Python package that automates the process of `BLASTing` a set of contigs from a draft assembly of a *Listeria monocytogenes* genome against a curated database of five genes.
+The serotype is assigned in accordance with the combination of identified genes.
 The five genes (NAME GENES) have been described as the minimum necessary to classify *L. monocytogenes* isolates into distinct serotypes of public health importance.